1

 What is the highest paid type of carpenter?

 Among carpentry roles, industrial or commercial carpenters tend to earn the highest wages due to their specialized skills and work in large-scale construction projects.
-Master carpenters with extensive experience, certifications, and skills in complex projects also typically command higher salaries.
-Salary can vary based on location, experience, and industry demand.
+Master carpenters with extensive experience, certifications, and expertise in complex projects also typically command higher salaries.
+Salary levels can vary based on location, experience, and industry demand.

 What are bench carpenters?